 Introduces self to infant/child and parent.
+Communicates with patient using age-appropriate language and communication skills.

 Checks identity (ID) with carer and/or child (name is essential and either their date of birth or hospital number) verbally, against wristband (where appropriate) and documentation.